pubnub/pubnub-mcp-server/resources/sdk_docs/rest-api_get-message-history.md

   Example: `myUniqueUserId`

 - signature string
-  Request signature for Access Manager when not using a token.
-See Access Manager docs for computation.
+  Request signature for Access Manager (alternative to token).
+See Access Manager docs for computing signatures.

 - timestamp integer
   Unix epoch used as nonce for signature; must be within ±60s of NTP.
 Required when signature is supplied.